unlock-protocol/unlock/unlock-protocol-com/blog/nftnyc-wrapup-2022.md

 - As a sponsor, I access my token-gated portal via Unlock Protocol and indicate the number of grants I am funding, and outline the expected deliverables, timelines & payout for each funding tranche.
 - Once a developer is approved, they are notified via EPNS and streamlined through the first milestone.
 - The sponsor is notified whenever the grantee has completed a milestone.
 - The sponsor reviews their milestone to ensure deliverables are met.
-Once approved, funding is sent via Polygon, Optimism or Harmony
+Once approved, funding is sent via Polygon, Optimism or Harmony.
 - The next deliverables for the developers are automatically provided, repeating the process until the project is completed.

-The platform provides a birds eye view of all granted projects, categorizing them by the milestones completed, making it easy to keep track of the progress of our granting program.
+The platform provides a bird's eye view of all granted projects, categorizing them by the milestones completed, making it easy to keep track of the progress of a grant program.

-For grantees
+For grantees:

-- The application is stored via IPFS, and the grant applicant notified once the application is accepted via EPNS.
+- The application is stored via IPFS, and the grant applicant is notified once the application is accepted via EPNS.
 The applicant is presented with a roadmap of all expected deliverables and payouts, along with the first milestone, expected timeline and amount they will be paid once the first tranche is appropriately completed.
 - Once an applicant submits a milestone, the sponsor is notified.
-- Once reviewed, the applicant am notified, funded via Polygon, Optimism or Harmony and the next expected milestone is released.
+- Once reviewed, the applicant is notified, funded via Polygon, Optimism or Harmony and the next expected milestone is released.
-- Process is repeated until project is completed.
+- The process is repeated until project is completed.
 - If a grantee is working on multiple projects at once, they have an overview of all their projects and progress.
 Deliverables are also visible for potential sponsors, creating a positive reputation system and increasing the likelihood that future applications will be granted.

 ### Gard3n